Jimmybubbles/E-Commerce-Back-End/README.md

 THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

+## Walk Through

+## Installation
+To get this application working clone the repo and then in the root directory open a terminal command line and type 'npm i' to download the dependencies.

+open a second terminal using cmd and type 'mysql -u root -p.

+next type 'SOURCE db/schema.spl' to create the schema (tables) for your db